ibm-cloud-docs/bare-metal/eos-os-considerations-classic-bm.md

 ### Debian 10
 {: debian-10-eos-bm-clasic}

 Debian 10 EOS date is 30 June 2024.
 Support for this software discontinues on 30 June 2024.
 After deprecation, clients can't download the software.
-For existing customers, upgrade to the latest version.
+For existing customers, upgrade to the most recent version.
 For more information, see the [Debian documentation](https://www.debian.org/releases/bookworm/amd64/release-notes/ch-upgrading.en.html){: external}.

 ### Red Hat Enterprise Linux 7
 {: #upgrading-rhel-7-os-bm-classic}

 Red Hat Enterprise Linux 7 EOS date is 30 June 2024.
 Support for this software discontinues on 30 June 2024.
 After deprecation, clients can't download the software.

-For existing customers, upgrade to the latest version.
-For more information, see the [Red Hat Enterprise Linux documentation](https://access.redhat.com/support/policy/updates/errata).
+For existing customers, upgrade to the most recent version.
+For more information, see the [Red Hat Enterprise Linux documentation](https://access.redhat.com/support/policy/updates/errata){: external}.

 ### Windows 2012 and Windows 2012 R2 EOS
 {: #windows-2012-bm-clssic}